swig/swig/Doc/Manual/Javascript.md

       ]
     }

-First you would create the wrapper using SWIG:
+First create the wrapper using SWIG:

+    $ swig -javascript -node -c++ example.cxx

+Then run `node-gyp`

+    $ node-gyp

+This will create a `build` folder containing the native module.
+To use the extension you have to require it in your javascript source file.

+    require("./build/Release/example")

 ### Embedded Webkit

-TODO: Here a minimal example of how to implement
+Webkit is built-in OSX and available as library for GTK.

+#### OSX

+#### GTK

 ## Implementation